Brooklands Viscount Day

 Informal Gatherings

-During the event there will be a comfort break to allow for informal gatherings and lunch.
-It is suggested that you bring
+During the event there was a comfort break to allow for informal gatherings and lunch.
+It was suggested that everyone

-your own lunch as the 'Sunbeam Café' may have difficulty catering for all participants in the half-hour available.
+brought their own lunch as the 'Sunbeam Café' might have had difficulty in catering for all participants in the half-hour

-After the event you will invited to tour the rest of the museum including the Vanguard and the VC-10.
-Please note that the
+After the event everyone was invited to tour the rest of the museum including the Vanguard and the VC-10, noting that the

-museum closes at 5pm with the gates shutting at 5.15pm.
+museum closed at 5pm with the gates shutting at 5.15pm.

 Cost

-'Brooklands Viscount Day' is FREE to everyone attending apart from the normal Brooklands Museum admission fees
+'Brooklands Viscount Day' was FREE to everyone attending apart from the normal Brooklands Museum admission fees

 and lunch.

-A voluntary donation to help with the up-keep of the Viscount will be much appreciated - a Dart spinner converted
+The voluntary donations to help with the up-keep of the Viscount was much appreciated - a Dart spinner converted

-into a money box is just inside the entrance of the Viscount!
+into a money box is just inside the entrance of the Viscount for those of you who will visit in the future!

 Join the Vickers Viscount Network

-You do not have to be a member of the Vickers Viscount Network to enjoy 'Brooklands Viscount Day'.
+You did not have to be a member of the Vickers Viscount Network to enjoy 'Brooklands Viscount Day'.
 Membership of the

 Virtual Museum is FREE and is open to everyone who has an interest in the Viscount.
 By joining our World Wide Network of